 It means "the" or "it."
 As discussed previously, this word is pronounced with a schwa.
 UHt, rhyming with "hut."

-Bern means "child" and apparently is pronounced with a "eh" vowel, like in "bear."
-BEHrn.
+Bern means "child" and apparently is pronounced with a "eh" vowel, like in the past-tense "been" (American, not British, pronunciation).
+BEHn.
 If you click on the link, you can see Frisian Wikipedia's entry on different kinds of children: babies, toddlers, etc.